Kirby Page: Life

-In 1933 Page warned that due to the economic collapse from the depression; fascism, anarchy and communism were looming on the horizon, and recommended that capitalism be replaced by democratic socialism.
+Page joined the Socialist Party of America in 1930.
+In 1933, he warned that due to the economic collapse from the depression; fascism, anarchy and communism were looming on the horizon, and recommended that capitalism be replaced by democratic socialism.
 He expressed his interpretation of this aspect of the Social Gospel in Individualism and Socialism as follows:

 The thesis which has been supported throughout this volume is that the present economic order is intolerable on economic, political, and moral grounds, and it is my purpose now to summarize the reasons why capitalism and individualism, or any other designation of the existing system, is irreconcilable with the religion of Jesus and that of the prophets of Israel.
 It is my contention that the present generation of religious leaders, with conspicuous exceptions, have been afflicted with the same ethical obtuseness which caused our forefathers to sanction slavery, serfdom, and tyranny.
 Down to the financial crash of 1929—and well beyond—capitalism was being accepted and extolled by an overwhelming proportion of religious people in this country, alike among the clergy and the laity.
 Perhaps about the same proportion as the supporters of slavery numbered in the Southern States in 1860!

 Kirby Page believed that true Christians should work tirelessly, not only for faith in, but in active social progress toward, the Kingdom of God on earth.
 His convictions rested on the belief that man, as a child of God, must work toward developing his inherently good nature as revealed by the life of Jesus.
 Working as a community or family of God, man must "lay hold of spiritual resources and relieve human misery, transform unjust social systems, gain vision and serenity through silence ... and run risks."

 Kirby Page died in 1957 and his contributions were attributed to him in a memoriam by Nevin Sayre on March 1, 1958.

 He was survived by his wife, Mary Alma (Folse) Page, Kirby Page, Jr., and Mary Page Raitt.
 A collection of his correspondence, manuscript, newspaper clippings, and incompleted autobiography is available on the Internet Archive, and the physical collection is held at the Disciples Historical Society in Bethany, West Virginia.